aljazerzen/lutra/website/content/docs/_index.md

 All good.
 ```

+## Program

 A **program** consists of compiled code along with type annotations for its input and output values.
+It is produced by compiler and embedded into the calling program.
+For example, when using Rust,
+it is most convenient to compile Lutra projects from build.rs script and include them in the compiled
+Rust binary via `include_bytes!`.

+## Runner

 A **runner** executes programs by taking input and producing output, both in binary format.
 Currently, there are two runners available: